vijayganeshpk/bitgarden/doc/decisions/001-avalonia.md

 1. **Cross-platform compatibility**: Avalonia supports Windows, macOS, and Linux, aligning with our goal of creating a widely accessible application.

-2. **.NET integration**: As a .NET-based framework, Avalonia integrates seamlessly with C# and other .NET technologies, making it compatible with Bitwarden's existing codebase.
+2. **.NET integration**: As a .NET-based framework, Avalonia integrates seamlessly with C# and other .NET technologies, techstack familiar for me.

 3. **XAML-based**: Avalonia uses XAML for defining user interfaces, which is familiar to developers with WPF or UWP experience, potentially easing the learning curve and development process.